modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-15-sect-2.md

 7.7.
 The complementarity restrictions that may be associated with an equivalence ring.

-NOBEL LECTURE: *The Use of Models: Experience and Prospects* by Jan Tinbergen.
+PRIZE LECTURE: *The Use of Models: Experience and Prospects* by Jan Tinbergen.

 MLA style: Jan Tinbergen – Prize Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Sat.
 3 Aug 2024. <https://www.nobelprize.org/prizes/economic-sciences/1969/tinbergen/lecture/>